-- Ÿ Our program is straightforward and comprises three main elements: (1) base salaries; (2) annual cash incentive bonuses; and (3) long-term incentive awards.
-The annual cash incentive and long-term incentive components of our compensation program reflect the pay-for-performance philosophy that underscores the Company's overall compensation strategy, as a significant portion of total named executive officer compensation is at-risk; - Y In our 2012 Advisory Vote on Executive Compensation, the Company's executive compensation program received the approval of 98% of the shares voted.
-Consistent with that level of approval, our compensation program in 2012 generally was similar to our program in 2011; the only structural change included the enhanced pay for performance design of our long-term incentive awards by adding performance shares to the mix of equity awards for named executive officers; - \ddot{Y} The Company's total shareholder return for 2012 was 27.2%: - Ÿ Annual cash incentive bonuses are paid upon the achievement of a set of measurable Company financial performance metrics and individual performance objectives; - Ÿ Our long-term incentive awards consist of performance shares, stock appreciation rights and restricted stock units, the value of which depends on the value of the Company's stock, thus encouraging achievement of long-term value creation and benefiting all stockholders; - Ý We believe we have an appropriate mix of short and long-term compensation based on balanced performance metrics which align our incentive and compensation programs with the interests of stockholders; - Ÿ Our Company uses perquisites on a very limited basis, and we do not provide tax gross-ups on executive-only perquisites; - Ÿ The Company has committed that it will not enter into any new or materially amended agreements with executive officers providing for excise tax gross-ups with respect to payments contingent upon a change in control and, indeed, has not entered into any such agreements (the Company has two pre-existing employment contracts entered into prior to 2010 that include excise tax gross-ups under certain circumstances regarding a change in control, based on a double-trigger); - Ÿ We have stock ownership guidelines for officers and Directors, and until the stock ownership guidelines are met, an officer or Director must hold a minimum of 50% of the pre-tax value realized at the exercise or vesting of equity awards; - Ÿ Our officers and Directors are prohibited from engaging in hedging transactions involving our stock and from pledging shares as security for loans;
+- Our program is straightforward and comprises three main elements: (1) base salaries; (2) annual cash incentive bonuses; and (3) long-term incentive awards.
+The annual cash incentive and long-term incentive components of our compensation program reflect the pay-for-performance philosophy that underscores the Company's overall compensation strategy, as a significant portion of total named executive officer compensation is at-risk; - In our 2016 advisory vote on executive compensation, the Company's executive compensation program received the approval of 88% of the shares voted, and we kept our compensation program in 2016 similar to our program in 2015 overall.
+We believe the vote reinforces our Compensation Committee's decisions on compensation structure; - Annual cash incentive bonuses are paid upon the achievement of a set of measurable Company financial performance metrics and individual performance objectives; - Our long-term incentive awards consist of performance shares, stock appreciation rights and restricted stock units, the value of which depends on the value of the Company's stock, thus encouraging achievement of long-term value creation benefiting all stockholders; - The Company's total shareholder return for 2016 was 52.4%; - The Company did not meet its performance goals and the performance shares awarded in 2014 for the three-year performance period ended December 31, 2016 were forfeited, consistent with our pay-for-performance philosophy; - We believe we have an appropriate mix of short and long-term compensation based on balanced performance metrics which align our incentive and compensation programs with the interests of stockholders; - Our Company uses perquisites on a very limited basis, we do not provide Supplemental Executive Retirement Plans (SERP) benefits to our named executive officers, and we do not provide tax gross-ups on executive-only perquisites; - The Company has committed that it will not enter into any new or materially amended agreements with executive officers providing for excise tax gross-ups with respect to payments contingent upon a change in control and, indeed, has not entered into any such agreements (the Company has one pre-existing employment contract entered into prior to 2010 that includes excise tax gross-ups under certain change in control circumstances); - We have stock ownership guidelines for officers and Directors, and until the stock ownership guidelines are met, an officer or Director must hold a minimum of 50% of the pre-tax value realized at the exercise or vesting of equity awards; - Our officers and Directors are prohibited from engaging in hedging transactions involving our stock and from pledging shares as security for loans; - Equity award agreements with our employees (including our named executive officers) include confidentiality and other covenants protecting our business interests and provide for forfeiture of the awards or benefits received under them if the covenants are violated; - We have a "clawback" policy to provide for recovery of incentive compensation, if any, in excess of what would have been paid to our executive officers or former executive officers in the event that the Company is required to restate financial results and also to provide for clawback of incentive compensation in the event of misconduct by an executive officer or former executive officer;